 Rev. Joseph Whalen, M.S.

 was born in Quincy, Massachusetts and received his call to the priesthood late in life.
-He entered Pope John XXlll Seminary, a seminary for delayed vocations, and completed four years of advanced graduate studies.
+He entered Pope John XXlll Seminary, a seminary for delayed vocations, and received a Degree in Sacred Theology.
 On September 9, 1989, at the age of 66, he was ordained a Roman Catholic priest by Bishop Alfred Hughes and became a LaSalette Missionary priest.
 He retired in 2014 at the age of 91.
 His dramatic life story was a story of “How God writes straight with crooked lines!”
 His ministries were many and he was a champion of the sick, the elderly, drug addicts, alcoholics, families, and those in need.
 He gave us a tremendous story of Almighty God’s love, grace and mercy in the circumstances of his own life; he was also the founder of the renowned international Archangel St. Raphael Holy Healing Ministry.
 Father’s message was to realize that It’s Never Too Late to Live.
 Fr.
 Whalen conducted healing services for many years and spent his entire priesthood witnessing Christ’s healing presence and helping countless people to find hope in the midst of life’s many challenges.

 Fr.
 Joe Whalen has gone to his eternal rest.
 His legacy and love for this Ministry that he founded will continue.
 We now have a powerful intercessor in Heaven!